 |||N. Campbell, “The study of discontinuous phenomena”, Proc.
 Cambr.
 Phil.
 Soc.
 15, 117 (1909)|

-See also: intensity noise, relative intensity noise, quantum noise, photodetectors, optical heterodyne detection, coherent states, standard quantum limit, photons, squeezed states of light, Spotlight article 2007-04-16, Spotlight article 2009-11-13
+See also: intensity noise, relative intensity noise, quantum noise, photodetectors, optical heterodyne detection, coherent states, standard quantum limit, photons, squeezed states of light, The Photonics Spotlight 2007-04-16, The Photonics Spotlight 2009-11-13